mjp/node-linkscape/README.md

-# SeoMOZ Mozscape API Library
+# MOZ Mozscape API Library

 Node-mozscape is a node.js module for asynchronously communicating with the [MOZ Mozscape APIs](http://moz.com/products/api).